How to Make Beef Burger

 - Salt if using greek yogurt

-Beef Burgers bought from shop are certainly the easy option but making your own is really simple and once you know a few basics, you can throw the recipe book away and customize to your heart’s content.
+Beef Burgers bought from the shop are certainly the easy option but making your own is really simple, and once you know a few basics, you can throw the recipe book away and customize to your heart’s content.

 Follow these tips for successful beef burgers every time

 Beef is the typical meat used in burgers.
 If you want your burger to remain juicy, so avoid going too lean.
 Choose standard minced meat (usually around 20 % fat), or if you are set on leaner cuisine then 10 % fat is ok, don’t go for less.
 But if you want a burger containing low fat, then you can use lean meat which is essential to keep track of for cardiovascular health and your waistline.
 Moreover using lean beef is all about being health conscious.

 When it comes to flavoring your burgers, mix the meat you choose with thinly sliced and chopped onions, crushed garlic, ground spices (cumin, coriander, ground chili, fajita spice mix, etc.), mustard, chopped fresh or dried herbs, ground black pepper – pick the flavors you like.
 If you’re going for leaner meat, add bulk ingredients

 Add an egg and a handful of breadcrumbs to bind the burger patty.
 Instead of breadcrumbs, you can also use rice flour it absorbs the oil and also keeps the patty moisten inside.

 - Shape It